Paris in World War II: Liberation

 The Allies landed at Normandy on 6 June 1944, and two months later broke the German lines and began to advance toward and around Paris.
 German control over Paris was already breaking down.
-One hundred thousand Parisians had turned out on 14 July for a prohibited celebration of Bastille Day.
+Some 100,000 Parisians had turned out on 14 July for a prohibited celebration of Bastille Day.
 German soldiers fired into the air, but the French police did nothing.
-On 10 August, half of the eighty thousand railroad workers in the Paris region went on strike, stopping all railroad traffic.
-On 15 August, the new German commander of Paris, General Dietrich von Choltitz, ordered that three thousand resistance members held in Paris jails be transferred out of the city.
+On 10 August, half of the 80,000 railroad workers in the Paris region went on strike, stopping all railroad traffic.
+On 15 August, the new German commander of Paris, General Dietrich von Choltitz, ordered that 3,000resistance members held in Paris jails be transferred out of the city.
 They were loaded into trains, 170 persons in each cattle car, and sent to the concentration camps of Buchenwald and Ravensbrück.
-Only twenty-seven returned.
+Only 27 returned.
 On the same day, the Paris police learned that policemen in the suburbs were being disarmed by the Germans; they immediately went on strike.
 In Paris, most of the electricity and gas were cut off, there was little food available, and the metro had stopped running.

-On 19 August, against the opposition of de Gaulle's representative in Paris, Jacques Chaban-Delmas, the National Council of the Resistance and the Parisian Committee on Liberation jointly called for an immediate uprising.
-It was commanded by the regional leader of the Communist-led FFI, Colonel Henri Rol-Tanguy.
+On 19 August, against the opposition of De Gaulle's representative in Paris, Jacques Chaban-Delmas, the National Council of the Resistance and the Parisian Committee on Liberation jointly called for an immediate uprising.
+It was commanded by the regional leader of the communist-led FFI, Colonel Henri Rol-Tanguy.
 Chaban-Delmas reluctantly agreed to participate.
 Liberation Committees in each neighborhood occupied the government buildings and headquarters of collaborationist newspapers, and put up barricades in the northern and eastern neighborhoods, where the Resistance was the strongest.
 To the surprise of Henri Rol-Tanguy, the Paris police also joined in the uprising; a thousand policemen occupied the Prefecture of Police, the police headquarters on the Île de la Cité.